ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Everything we have detailed above follows the same steps as the contract [deployment via wallet](/develop/smart-contracts/tutorials/wallet#contract-deployment-via-wallet) section.
 To better understanding, read the entire [GitHub source code]((https://github.com/aSpite/wallet-tutorial)).
 :::

-### Sending High-Load Wallet Transactions
+### Sending High-Load Wallet V2 Messages

 Now let’s program a high-load wallet to send several messages at the same time.
-For example, let's take 12 transactions per message so that the gas fees are small.
+For example, let's take 12 messages per transaction so that the gas fees are small.

 :::info High-load balance
 To complete the transaction, the balance of the contract must be at least 0.5 TON.